Wastewater system maintenance and start-up

 How Does BioTroop XPRS Work?

-SmartPipe recommends the latter method and favors molasses as a growth medium for bacteria.
-Molasses BOD (biological oxygen demand) typically ranges from 900 g/l (76% sugar).
+SmartPipe recommends the latter method and molasses as a growth medium for bacteria, as its high biological oxygen demand (BOD, typically 900 g/l, 76% sugar) supports rapid bacterial activity.